-This study first analyzes trends in physicians’ acceptance of patients over time by Medicaid expansion status, state, and county.
-To examine changes in Medicare patients’ access to providers, compared to changes in access for Medicaid and privately insured patients, this analysis draws on two physician surveys, the National Ambulatory Medical Care Survey-National Electronic Health Records Survey (NAMCS-NEHRS) and SK&A physician database, each with different strengths and weaknesses.
-This analysis also estimates the impact of the ACA’s Medicaid expansion on physician acceptance of Medicare, Medicaid, and privately-insured patients by using a difference-in-differences approach to compare acceptance rates in Medicaid expansion rates with those in nonexpansion states.
+This study analyzes trends in physicians’ acceptance of patients over time by Medicaid expansion status, state, and county.
+To examine changes in Medicare patients’ access to providers, compared with changes in access for Medicaid and privately insured patients, this analysis draws on two physician surveys, the National Ambulatory Medical Care Survey-National Electronic Health Records Survey and SK&A physician database, each with different strengths and weaknesses.
+This analysis also estimates the impact of the Affordable Care Act’s Medicaid expansion on physician acceptance of Medicare, Medicaid, and privately-insured patients by using a difference-in-differences approach to compare acceptance rates in Medicaid expansion rates with those in nonexpansion states.

 Each map highlights the variation across counties in the share of office-based physicians who accept Medicare patients.
 Overall, physician availability did not deteriorate from 2011 to 2016.

-Percent of Office-Based Physicians Who Accept Medicare Patients, 2011 and 2016 SK&A Physician Database
+Percentage of Office-Based Physicians Who Accept Medicare Patients, 2011 and 2016 SK&A Physician Database

-Note: Data not shown for counties with fewer than 10 office-based physicians.
+Notes: Data not shown for counties with fewer than 10 office-based physicians.